 A licensee must also pay an annual fee to the RHRA.
 These fees will go toward the cost of administering the Act, including RHRA activities relating to educating the public, compliance, and enforcement of the Act.
-Rates for the annual fee is included in the 2018 RHRA Fee Schedule.
+Rates for the annual fee are included in the 2023 Fee Schedule.

-Annual fees are levied based on the number of residential units (or suites) in a home.
+Annual fees are levied based on the number of residential units (or suites) in a retirement home.

 Residential Unit – Suites are residential rental units, for example, private or bachelor units, or one-or two-bedroom suites.
 Suites include portions or divisions of a unit that are separately rented to multiple residents, for example, semi-private or ward-type accommodation.